-Identify customer objectives
+- Identify customer objectives

-Create content that meets your customer’s needs and wants
+- Create content that meets your customer’s needs and wants

-Keep people interested and engaged
+- Keep people interested and engaged

 Once you identify these objectives, you should create engaging content that your audience really needs.
-To move people from the awareness step to the consideration step, you should always keep your audience interested and engaged.
+To move people from the Awareness step to the Consideration step, you should always keep your audience interested and engaged.